rbms-bsc/DCRMR/_pages/Phys-desc/Dimensions.md

 ### 6.24.335 Differing sizes

-<a name="6.24.335.1">6.24.335.1</a> If the volume contains separate text blocks of varying dimensions, record the height (or height × width) of the binding only.
+<a name="6.24.335.1">6.24.335.1</a> If the volume as issued contains separate text blocks of varying dimensions, record the height (or height × width) of the binding only.
 If considered important, record the heights of the text blocks in [Note on dimensions of manifestation](/DCRMR/phys-desc/Note-on-dimensions-of-manifestation/) (see [6.245.3.2](/DCRMR/phys-desc/Note-on-dimensions-of-manifestation/#6.245.3.2)) or [Note on dimensions of item](/DCRMR/additional-notes/Note-on-dimensions-of-item/) (see [9.44.3.2](/DCRMR/additional-notes/Note-on-dimensions-of-item/#9.44.3.2)).

 <a name="6.24.335.2">6.24.335.2</a> If the volumes of a multipart set differ in size, record the smallest or smaller size and the largest or larger size, separated by a hyphen.